aleph-zero-foundation/aleph-node/BUILD.md

 ### Local debugging

-If you'd like to use Rust debugger with aleph-node binary, built it with `local-debugging` feature:
+If you'd like to use Rust debugger with aleph-node binary, built it with `aleph-native-runtime` feature:
 ```
-cargo check --profile dev -p aleph-node --features local-debugging --locked
+cargo check --profile dev -p aleph-node --features aleph-native-runtime --locked
 ```

 [nix]: https://nixos.org/download.html